 You can create a “Carol Miller” folder and upload your media there.
 The folder can have a rule that automatically adds new videos to the “Carol Miller” playlist.

 That’s how the Media Automation available in the Searchie Pro plan can save you time and serve your clients.

 Limitations are annoying to me.
 While your uploading is “unmetered” instead of “unlimited”, the practical effect is that a valid business operation isn’t impacted by uploading media to Searchie.

 Likewise, I can have multiple hubs.
-Right now, I have one here for Suburbia Press and also for my Photography courses and members.
-However, there are plenty of other hubs that I use, and have the option to create more.
+Right now, I have one for Suburbia Press and my Photography courses and members.
+However, there are plenty of other hubs that I use and have the option to create more.

 Do you have a family that takes a lot of videos that you want to share with a limited audience?
 Searchie hubs fix that problem, too.